 - Method of Phasor algebra or Symbolic method or J method

+The method which yields quick result is applied.
 In this article, the Phasor Method is explained in detail.

 Steps to Solve Parallel Circuits By Phasor Method